andreped/WriteStuff/README.md

 ## Usage
 Simply download the APK-file from [Releases](https://github.com/andreped/WriteStuff/releases) from your Android phone.
 Then click on the file and it should start the installer.
 After installation, simply click the app icon to start the app and you are good to go!

 Currently, we are unable to generate installers for iOS, as we don't have a license.
-Building installers for Android is free, whereas for iOS it costs money, as we need to pay for a license...
+Building installers for Android is free, whereas for iOS we need to pay for a license.
+However, if you own an apple developer's license, you can build your own iPA.

 ## Disclaimer
 I just wanted to create a simple note writing app that worked for Android.
 The core code is from [here](https://github.com/santhalakshminarayana/zehero-note), but needed to do some stuff to get it working for the new Android versions.
-I also changed the themes quite a bit.
+I also changed the themes/style quite a bit.
 More to be added in the future.

 ## TODOs
 - [x] Stable version